Rem0o/FanControl.Releases/README.md

 ## Announcement

-[V238](https://github.com/Rem0o/FanControl.Releases/releases/tag/V238) now ships with a [PawnIO](https://pawnio.eu/) build of [LHM](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
+[V238](https://github.com/Rem0o/FanControl.Releases/releases/tag/V238) and above now ships with a [PawnIO](https://pawnio.eu/) build of [LHM](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
 This will fix the anti-virus problems encountered with WinRing0, as it is no longer shipped with FanControl.
 You may still use V237 or any version before if you want to keep the WinRing0 version.

+There is a known issue where FACEIT will block the new driver.
+See this [issue](https://github.com/namazso/PawnIO.Setup/issues/1).

 ## WARNING ( V237 and below )